Rasika666/iviva-dashboard/README.md

-# iviva dashboard for monitoring equipment status
+# iviva dashboard for monitoring equipments status

 ### You can see the [demo](https://iviva-dashboard.herokuapp.com/)